GRAPHIC DESIGNER’S PERSPECTIVE

 THE USER MUST COME FIRST!

 Having the specific design requirements in the design brief ensures that the company and the designer can work and professionally meet the preferred results.
 I have already covered some requirements in the Goals and Objectives subdivision of the brief, but there might be other deliverables the company needs to have in the project’s design.
 Those could comprise associated copy documents, image assets that need to be included, brand guidelines, mock-ups, file formats, and anything else that the company believes will assist in the website’s design.

-The Company’s Budget And Timeline
+The Company’s Budget and Timeline

 Indication of the budget and timelines will help the designer manage to realistically achieve the desired expectations.
 Mostly the budget will be left to the company and not to the designer, but the project components are as vital for the creative team as to the company.

-Specify allocated budget to all stages of the project, such as initial consultations and research, design development, copywriting, testing and review to avoid the harmful “kitchen sink syndrome” (scope creep), when the scope of the project is not properly defined and documented, and affects the operational efficiency of the project work.
+Specify the allocated budget for all stages of the project, such as initial consultations and research, design development, copywriting, testing and review to avoid the harmful “kitchen sink syndrome” (scope creep), when the scope of the project is not properly defined and documented, and affects the operational efficiency of the project work.